 Lead archeologist Dr. Kay Foster happens to look just like Nahalla’s wife from way back when, so he starts throwing a possession whammy her way too!
 Her boyfriend, who contends throughout the picture that everything is just a crazy legend, is not too thrilled about any of this business!
 Finally it all culminates in a nightmarish and downbeat finale!

 Another thing worth mentioning is that, for a cheap regional horror movie, it’s got some pretty decent photography!
-The cinematographer was Fred Murphy, who would go on to shoot movies like Larry Cohen’s Q and also John Huston’s final picture, The Dead!
+The cinematographer was Fred Murphy, who would go on to shoot movies like Larry Cohen’s Q, the Eddie Murphy copshow Metro, and also John Huston’s final picture, The Dead!
 Ha ha, an odd career, but a talented guy!

 Well, it’s hardly a perfect movie, and it’s only even a lost gem if you’re predisposed to liking the very specific elements that make it up and if you’re in exactly the right mood for it, but on the possibility that those criteria may be met one evening, I’d recommend giving it a try!
 Surely to biscuits someone somewhere has made their VHS copy available for viewing to just plain folks!
 Ha ha, I give The Ghost Dance two and a half falling shards of glass!